danielmatama/danielmatama/README.md

 ### Hi there 👋

-Iam Daniel Matama, a Full stack developer, and a student at Microverse.
+I am Daniel Matama, a full stack developer, and a student at Microverse.
-Iam Profficient in HTML, CSS, Bootstrap, and JavaScript.
+I am profficient in HTML, CSS, Bootstrap, and JavaScript.
-Iam also an excellent remote worker.
+I am also an excellent remote worker, with tones of experience in remote projects.
-Iam on my way to becoming a full stack developer.
-Iam available for hire, and am looking foward to working with you!!
+I am available for hire, and am looking foward to working with you!!

 <a href="https://twitter.com/dan_matama">my twitter</a>